alexferl/huma-echo-boilerplate/README.md

   --secure-enabled bool                                        Enables all security headers for enhanced protection against common web vulnerabilities (default false)
   --secure-content-security-policy string                      Sets the Content-Security-Policy header to help prevent cross-site scripting and other code injection attacks (default default-src 'none'; script-src 'self'; connect-src 'self'; img-src 'self'; style-src 'self'; base-uri 'self'; form-action 'self';)
   --secure-content-security-policy-report-only bool            Enables report-only mode for CSP, which reports violations but doesn't enforce the policy (default false)
-  --secure-cross-origin-embedder-policy string                 Controls which cross-origin resources can be loaded.
-Default "require-corp" only allows resources that explicitly grant permission. (default require-corp)
+  --secure-cross-origin-embedder-policy string                 Controls which cross-origin resources can be loaded, default "require-corp" only allows resources that explicitly grant permission (default require-corp)
-  --secure-cross-origin-opener-policy string                   Controls window interactions between origins.
-Default "same-origin" restricts interactions to same-origin documents only. (default same-origin)
+  --secure-cross-origin-opener-policy string                   Controls window interactions between origins, default "same-origin" restricts interactions to same-origin documents only (default same-origin)
-  --secure-cross-origin-resource-policy string                 Specifies which origins can include your resources.
-Default "same-origin" limits access to same-origin requests. (default same-origin)
+  --secure-cross-origin-resource-policy string                 Specifies which origins can include your resources, default "same-origin" limits access to same-origin requests (default same-origin)
-  --secure-permissions-policy string                           Controls which browser features and APIs can be used.
-Default policy disables potentially sensitive features like camera, geolocation, and payment processing. (default accelerometer=(), autoplay=(), camera=(), cross-origin-isolated=(), display-capture=(), encrypted-media=(), fullscreen=(), geolocation=(), gyroscope=(), keyboard-map=(), magnetometer=(), microphone=(), midi=(), payment=(), picture-in-picture=(), publickey-credentials-get=(), screen-wake-lock=(), sync-xhr=(), usb=(), web-share=(), xr-spatial-tracking=())
+  --secure-permissions-policy string                           Controls which browser features and APIs can be used, default policy disables potentially sensitive features like camera, geolocation, and payment processing (default accelerometer=(), autoplay=(), camera=(), cross-origin-isolated=(), display-capture=(), encrypted-media=(), fullscreen=(), geolocation=(), gyroscope=(), keyboard-map=(), magnetometer=(), microphone=(), midi=(), payment=(), picture-in-picture=(), publickey-credentials-get=(), screen-wake-lock=(), sync-xhr=(), usb=(), web-share=(), xr-spatial-tracking=())
   --secure-referrer-policy string                              Sets the Referrer-Policy header to control how much referrer information is included with requests (default no-referrer)
-  --secure-server string                                       Sets a custom value for the HTTP Server header in responses.
-  --secure-strict-transport-security-max-age int               Sets the max age in seconds for the HTTP Strict-Transport-Security (HSTS) header (default 0)
+  --secure-server string                                       Sets a custom value for the HTTP Server header in responses --secure-strict-transport-security-max-age int               Sets the max age in seconds for the HTTP Strict-Transport-Security (HSTS) header (default 0)
   --secure-strict-transport-security-exclude-subdomains bool   Excludes subdomains from the HSTS policy, limiting it to the main domain only (default false)
   --secure-strict-transport-security-preload-enabled bool      Adds the preload directive to the HSTS header, allowing the site to be included in browser preload lists (default false)